Mickleover Old Allotment Association (MOAA) Rules

 Every effort should be made to prevent the spread of weeds and their seeds to neighbouring plots.

-Any dispute between the tenant and any adjoining allotment holder within the allotment site must be referred to the MOAA committee whose decision shall be final.
+Any dispute between yourself and any other allotment holder within the site must be referred to the MOAA committee whose decision shall be final.

-The MOAA shall have the right to refuse admittance to the site to any person unless accompanied by the tenant.
+The MOAA reserves the right to refuse admittance of any person unless accompanied by a tenant.

-You must observe notices on the site that may require additional requirements not included in this document.
+You must observe notices on the site that may require additional conditions that are not included in this document.
+Notice boards may be found at the main carpark and within the summer house.

 Boundaries

-The boundary of your allotment must remain and may under no circumstances be moved.
+The boundary of your allotment must remain and may under no circumstances be moved or expanded.

 Prohibition of Sub-letting

-No plot can be sub-let or transferred to other people without the permission of the committee.
+Your plot must not be sub-let or transferred to any other person without the permission of the committee.

 Water